 Now, only users who have the right membership level will be able to view your content.

 This is the page your users will see when they want to sign up for a membership plan.
 On this page, users can select a membership plan and then move to the payment page.

 Users who try to access the restricted or paid areas of your website will also be redirected to this page.

 You can configure this by going to the MemberPress » Groups page and clicking on the ‘Add New’ button at the top.

 First, enter a title for the group plan page.
 This will also be the title for the plans page that users will see.

-Next, go down to ‘Group options’ metabox and add memberships that you want to display on the page.
+Next, go down to the ‘Group Options’ meta box and add memberships that you want to display on the page.
 Simply click the ‘Plus’ button to add multiple memberships.

 You can also select a theme for the pricing table.
-MemberPress comes with few ready-made templates for that.
+MemberPress comes with a few ready-made templates to choose from.